 - 9.5.1 The Plans, Programmes and Policies as well as the Baseline Data will need to be reviewed on a regular basis to identify any new data that may come forward that could have implications for the proposed development.
 Uncertain impacts have been identified in relation to several of the Sustainability Objectives.
 The uncertainty should be removed as a result of further work that will be undertaken as part of the planning applications for development.
 Specific attention should be given to the uncertain impacts identified when reviewing proposals. - 9.5.2 The specific mitigation measures will also need to be provided in more detail at the planning application stage to ensure that any adverse impacts are suitably addressed.
 Monitoring of the impacts will be addressed through the Local Monitoring Report, produced annually.
-A detailed phasing and decanting plan will also be required to ensure disruption to residents is minimised as far as possible. - 9.5.3 The financial modelling work for the regeneration is ongoing and a further report will be made to the Council to confirm the anticipated viability of the overall project, prior to the final submission to the Secretary of State.
-The current development assumptions will also be subject to review as planning applications are prepared.
-Further detail is still required on some elements, e.g. the costs of demolition and the Community Infrastructure Levy.
-Discussion are also ongoing regarding the estimates of sales prices, phasing of sales and early discounting, sales rates and rental income, all of which may be affected by post-referendum uncertainty. - 9.5.4 There are also risks largely outside the Borough's control, which could have an impact on the development proposals such as the economic climate, changes to the planning and building regulations and the impact of climate change.
+A detailed phasing and decanting plan will also be required to ensure disruption to residents is minimised as far as possible. - 9.5.3 A high-level viability assessment of the Estates Local Plan was undertaken by BBP Regeneration in March 2017 to verify the current development assumptions.
+The report concluded that the Plan is considered to meet the NPPF test that the cumulative impact of the standards and policies should not put implementation of the plan at serious risk.
+The report acknowledges that planning obligations relating to affordable housing and other mitigation measures will need to be considered on a case-by-case basis; it has not considered the viability of specific proposals for development. - 9.5.4 The financial modelling work for the regeneration is on-going and updates will be made to the Council to confirm the anticipated viability of the overall project as the project progresses.
+The current development assumptions will be subject to review as planning applications are prepared.
+Further detail is still required on some elements, e.g. the costs of demolition and the exact calculation of the Community Infrastructure Levy or subsequent developer levies.
+Discussions are also on-going regarding the estimates of sales prices, phasing of sales and early discounting, sales rates and rental income, all of which may be affected by post-referendum uncertainty. - 9.5.5 There are also risks largely outside the Borough's control, which could have an impact on the development proposals such as the economic climate, changes to the planning and building regulations and the impact of climate change.
 Consideration of these issues should be included within the monitoring and implementation plan.